burger icon

 Pros & Cons: Australian Perspective

-Honestly, here's how I rate it (no fancy tables): best bit?
+Honestly, here’s how I rate it (no fancy tables): best bit?
 Variety of slots.
 Worst?
-No live dealers.
+The verification hurdles and withdrawal speeds.
 Everything else is somewhere in the middle, in my book.
-Rather than a laundry list, let me just spell it: the good is obvious (loads of slots), but the flaws-like no demo play-really sting if you're cautious like me.
-So there's stuff that nails it-like game selection-and bits that bug me (no demo mode, still grinds my gears).
-Everything else?
-Depends on what gets you clicking.
-High points?
-Number of slots, for sure!
-Lowlights: no live dealer games.
-There's a lot in between that'll land different for each of us.
-For me, the lack of live games is a downer-but hey, the slots probably keep plenty of folks busy.
+Rather than a laundry list, let me just spell it: the good is obvious (loads of slots), but the flaws-like no demo play and strict weekly limits-really sting if you’re winning big.
+So there’s stuff that nails it-like game selection-and bits that bug me.
+Specifically, the lack of live dealer games is a downer, and the reported "verification loop" is a worry for high rollers.
+The mobile glitches on iOS are another niggle.
 Your mileage may vary.
-No show-stoppers, but honestly, that missing demo play annoyed me.
-Maybe you won't care.
+No show-stoppers for the casual punter, but honestly, that missing demo play and strict document rules annoyed me.
+Maybe you won’t care.
 Just worth thinking through.

 Game Types, Fairness, & Certification